quincinia/Full-Stack-Open-part-4/README.md

 ## Exercise 4.20
 Moved the token extracting function into `utils/middleware` rather than keeping it within `controllers/blogs`.
 When attaching the middleware, make sure it is attached BEFORE the blogs router is attached.
 Updated error handler to handle JsonWebTokenErrors.

+## Exercise 4.21
+DELETEing a blog now uses authentication.
+Follows the same pattern as the POST route.